telerik/blazor-docs/components/gantt/state.md

 * `GetState` returns the Gantt state so you can store it only on a certain condition - for example, you may want to save the Gantt layout only on a button click, and not on every user interaction with the Gantt.
 You can also use it to get information about the current state of the filters, sorts and so on, if you are not using the OnRead event.

 * `SetState` takes an instance of a Gantt state so you can use your own code to alter the Gantt layout and state.
-For example, you can have a button that puts the Gantt in a certain configuration that helps your users review data (like certain filters, sorts, groups, expanded detail templates, initiate item editing or inserting, etc.).
+For example, you can have a button that puts the Gantt in a certain configuration that helps your users review data (like certain filters, sorts, expanded items, initiate item editing or inserting, etc.).

 If you want to make changes on the current Gantt state, first get it from the Gantt through the `GetState` method, then apply the modifications on the object you got and pass it to `SetState`.